 __, can also indicate bold styling in Markdown, it can be difficult to distinguish in a text editor.
 It's best to use the double asterisk for bold in Markdown.

 _, when drawing attention to a specific word or phrase, such as when defining terms or using words as words.

-- Italicize titles of books, movies, and other full-length works.
+- Italicize titles of books, movies, web series, and other full-length works, unless they're part of a link.
 For more information, see cross-references.